l2beat/earl/docs/guides/async-functions.md

 expect(await longTermTask()).toEqual(42)
 ```

-Note that if you forget `await` TypeScript will warn you about types mismatch.
+Note that if you forget `await` TypeScript will warn you about types mismatch
+because `toEqual` actual/expected values won't match.

 ## Rejected promises